 Elerbay Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Elerbay has been recorded under many different variations, including Ellerby, Ellarby, Ellerbie, Ellerbe, Ellarbie, Ellaby, Elleby, Ellebie, Ellabie, Elerbee, Elerby, Elerbie, Elarby, Elarbie, Elarbee, Allerby and many more.

 Early Notables of the Elerbay family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Elerbay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Elerbay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Elerbay family to the New World and Oceana
+Migration of the Elerbay family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Elerbays were some of the first of the immigrants to arrive in North America: Eliz Ellerby, who came to Virginia in 1689; Robert Ellerbey, who came to Nova Scotia in 1750; Edward Ellerby, who arrived in New York, NY in 1822; Heinrich Ellerbeck, who arrived in New Orleans in 1867.